SysKitTeam/docs-point/docs/microsoft365-inventory/microsoft-teams-and-groups.md

 description: This article provides detailed information on everything that can be found on the Microsoft Teams & Groups Overview screen.
 ---

-# Microsoft Teams and Groups Overview
+# Microsoft Teams & Groups

 The Microsoft Teams & Groups Overview provides **insight into the properties and metadata relating to the Microsoft Teams & Groups in your environment**, such as the number of members, owners, and guests in a specific Team or Group.